twwwy/ADS2018/README.md

 Cleaned and filtered by date: https://drive.google.com/open?id=1sWmIGU5ygXvGBtBuEr1rLNBEOmrk4J41

-### Achieved
-1. heatmap of accidents

-### Goal for Next Meetiing: Tueday at 4:00pm
+### Goal for Next Meetiing: Tueday at 4:30pm
-1. regression of fatal on contributing fators
+1. ols regression on injuries and fatals using factors, location, time and seasons
-2. time series analysis: trends and cycles
+2. time series analysis: trend and cycle analysis base on location and time
-3. spatial autocorrelation
+3. separate spatial autocorrelation analysis with different time and seasons
-3. ?clustering
+3. k-means cluster

 ### Update 11/18 wyw238:
 upload a preliminary analysis of 1 & 2.\